This content contains affiliate links. If you make a purchase after clicking a link on this page, we might receive a commission at no cost to you.

-Peppers are one of the most delicious and versatile foods in the world, and can bring life to any meal.
+Peppers are one of the most delicious and versatile foods in the world and can bring life to any meal.
 They’re also great when you cook them on one of the many smoker grills.

 Most times, peppers are used as a complimentary ingredient and are diced, sliced, and sautéd to be combined with other foods.
 Maybe they’re more featured during your meal time and are stuffed with cheese and wrapped with bacon.

 But did you know there’s another method of cooking peppers?
 Smoking peppers will lead to longer lasting food, incredible taste, and retention of most of the healthy nutrients that come packed in peppers.

 In this article, we’ll go over everything you need to know for how to smoke peppers at home, no matter which type of smoker you are!
 By the end, you’ll be ready to make and enjoy smoked peppers year round.

 Smoked Peppers – Quick Overview

 When it comes to smoking peppers, there are really two routes you can take.
 Each is quite different from the other, but both result in deliciousness and are worth trying out!